What is the main source of law authorising this entity form?

 What documentation is required for the transfer of ownership interests?

-A transfer of shares can be made through the endorsement of the share certificate or any other document that evidence the transfer of the shares.
+A transfer of shares can be made through the endorsement of the share certificate or any other document that evidences the transfer of the shares.
+Furthermore, a registry on the relevant transfer must be included in the shareholders’ ledger.

 Are there any additional formal requirements required for the transfer of ownership (notary, approvals, stamping, filings, corporate records)?